 “Who calls you that, dear?” whispers the Lion God, giving her another nice snarl-mouth.

 “They’re idiots.
 Now apologize to Doctor Dee, and give him your questions.”

 “Why don’t I ask and you reply direct?
-Why do we have to go through this rigmarole?”
+Why do we go through this rigmarole?”

 “What’s this?”
-Sly raises a hind leg, with its pronounced crook.
+Sly raises a hind leg, with its crook.